-Distracted-walking bill would see pedestrians fined for looking at devices
+Distracted-walking bill would see Toronto pedestrians fined for looking at devices

-An Ontario politician is hoping to ban people from looking at their phones while crossing the road, saying that the threat of a fine could serve to deter what he characterized as a risky behaviour.
+An Ontario politician is hoping to ban pedestrians from looking at their phones while crossing the road, saying that the threat of a fine could serve to deter what he characterized as a risky behaviour.

 Yvan Baker, a government MPP from a riding in west Toronto, rejected criticism that such legislation amounted to blaming pedestrians for being hit by drivers and waved off concerns that it could be used to harass minorities.